-Version 9.0 Physical Object Changes: This report identifies all subsystem and terminator changes.
+Version 9.2 Physical Object Changes: This report identifies all subsystem and terminator changes.
 All physical objects are listed by the change represented - new, modified, replaced, discontinued, including the old and new name where applicable.
 This report is based only on ARC-IT and thus will generally be the same for each user who runs it during the conversion.
 The report may be longer if the original architecture was based on an older version of the National ITS Architecture.

-Parking has changed in version 9.
-There are now 2 parking physical objects.
-If you had a parking management system in your architecture Conversion will map your old element to both the new Parking Management Center and the field based Parking Area Equipment.
+Parking changed in version 9 to include 2 parking physical objects - Parking Management Center and Parking Area Equipment, a field class object.
+If you had a parking management system in your older architecture, Conversion will map your old element to both the new Parking Management Center and the field based Parking Area Equipment.
 You may need to edit your architecture after conversion depending on if your parking element is more center based (back-office reservations, scheduling) or field based (occupancy monitoring, signage, etc.).
 And you may need to create a new element if you think you need to represent both aspects - center and field - in your architecture.
+With 9.2 a similar change was made for Electric Charging; there is now a management center in addition to the field-based charging infrastructure.

-Version 9.0 Service Package Changes: This report identifies all Service Package changes.
+Version 9.2 Service Package Changes: This report identifies all Service Package changes.
 All Service Packages are listed by the change represented - new, modified, replaced, discontinued, including the old and new name and Service Package number where applicable.
 This report is based only on ARC-IT and thus will be the same for each user who runs it during the conversion unless their architecture is several levels back.

-Version 9.0 Information Flow Changes: This report identifies all information flow changes.
+Version 9.2 Information Flow Changes: This report identifies all information flow changes.
 All information flows are listed by the change represented - new, modified, replaced, discontinued, including the old and new flow name where applicable.
 Also included is the source and destination Physical Object name for each flow.
 This report will identify all information flows that were created, substantially modified, or discontinued.

-In Version 9 communications elements have been split up to distinguish between ITS Communications Equipment and Data Distribution Systems.
+In Version 9 communications elements were split up to distinguish between ITS Communications Equipment and Data Distribution Systems.
 You will now see 2 columns on the Interfaces tab.

-Version 9.0 Functional Object Changes: This report identifies all functional object changes.
+Version 9.2 Functional Object Changes: This report identifies all functional object changes.
 All functional objects are listed by the change represented - new, edited, or discontinued including the old and new text where applicable.
 They are grouped by the physical object involved.

-Version 9.0 Functional Requirement Changes: This report identifies all functional requirement changes.
+Version 9.2 Functional Requirement Changes: This report identifies all functional requirement changes.
 All functional requirements are listed by the change represented - new, edited, or discontinued including the old and new text where applicable.
 They are grouped by the physical/functional object involved.

-NOTE: there used to be a Standards Changes report but since 9.0 represents such a drastic change to the communications view the communications standards and their solutions will need to be re-added using Auto Select after conversion.
+NOTE: there used to be a Standards Changes report but since 9.0, ARC-IT includes an expanded communications view that includes a more complete listing of communications solutions including the data and communications profiles as well as the supporting standards.
+RAD-IT users will need to use Auto-Select on the Comm tab after conversion.
 See the Communications tab for more details.